danielw97/stardew-access/docs/changelogs/latest.md

 ### Misc

-- Added pull request template
-- ci: As opposed to `/fast-forward`, we can also now use `/fast-forward-force` to merge the PR without checking for `mergeable_state`.
-- ci: Fix if condition failure in fast-forward.yml
 - Added progress information for infinity conversion (galaxy soul enchantment); #239
 - "Start Forging" button in the forge menu now also speaks the forge cost.
 - The special orders board menu now correctly indicates when a quest is completed; #228